funnykakas8/Event-Log-Parser-DApp/README.md

 # 📊 Event Log Parser DApp

-A powerful Clarity smart contract for indexing, storing, and analyzing blockchain events with comprehensive analytics capabilities.
+A powerful Clarity smart contract for indexing, storing, and analyzing blockchain events with comprehensive analytics capabilities and intelligent reporting.

 ## 🚀 Features